 This season marks an exciting and important Boston debut: the inaugural visit by Britain’s Chineke!
 Orchestra.
-Founded in 2015 by the pioneering double bass player Chi-chi Nwanoku, OBE, the Orchestra provides career opportunities for Black and ethnically diverse classical performers in the UK and Europe.
-As they propel forward their core mission to champion change and celebrate diversity in classical music, the Orchestra has become the first professional majority Black and Asian orchestra in Europe.
+Founded in 2015 by the pioneering double bass player Chi-chi Nwanoku, CBE, the Orchestra champions change and celebrates diversity through high-level professional performance opportunities and career development for Black and ethnically diverse classical performers in the UK and Europe.
+They've performed for enthusiastic crowds at some of Britain and Europe's top venues and festivals, drawing praise for the "dynamism and quality" of their performances (The ArtsDesk).

 The (London) Times knows, “there’s nothing like a Chineke!
 Orchestra concert for generating that party spirit.
 The nights always end with whistling and whooping.
 It’s music played with a passion and joy that freely radiates.”

 He was dubbed ‘the Black Mahler’ by American orchestral musicians when he arrived to conduct them in the early 1900s, a label which has followed him to the present day.
 But Samuel Coleridge-Taylor deserves recognition on his own terms.
 Born in the Holborn district of central London, to an English mother and Creole father, Coleridge-Taylor won a scholarship to the Royal College of Music and was propelled to international recognition at the age of only 22 with the epic cantata, Hiawatha’s Wedding Feast.
 This cantata amassed more than 200 performances at the Royal Albert Hall alone and sold more than 200,000 copies during his lifetime.
 Coleridge-Taylor was especially well received in America, where a plethora of societies were dedicated to him and, on the first of three visits here (1904), he was invited to the White House to meet President Teddy Roosevelt.